Lace Bugs: What Are They And How To Get Rid Of Them

 In fact, they never exceed 1/8″ inch long.
 Winged adults look “lacy” with tiny, clear cells covering the thorax and wings.

-When you look at the lower sides of your plant leaves and see dark, shiny spots, tiny black bugs, and tiny, fly-like insects with lacy wings, you know you are dealing with lace bugs.
+You know you are dealing with lace bugs when you look at the lower sides of your plant leaves and see dark, shiny spots, tiny black bugs, and tiny, fly-like insects with lacy wings.

 What Do Lace Bugs Do?